drinkbeer/CodingQuestion/design/Friendship.md

 ```

 ```
-getDistance    -  input is source member ID and a set of destination member IDs, then returns the network distance between the source to destination up to 3 degrees.
+getDistance(X, Y)    -  input is source member ID and a set of destination member IDs, then returns the network distance between the source to destination up to 3 degrees.
 Using BFS will be O(N^2) Time complexity.
 ```

 ## Database Design